Aadesh-1404/nuclei-segmentation-classification/README.md

 More results can be found in ```Results``` folder.

+The trained weights can be accessed [here](https://drive.google.com/file/d/10X1ZOT4Aoy4QJ_O_ZMlKbcSK9ouRVTWc/view?usp=sharing).

 ## Experiment 2:-

 The U-Net network can work with very few training images and yield more precise segmentations, hence work would have been incomplete without exploring this model for the Nuclei segmentation task.
 The code for the network can be found in the file ```Unet_MoNuSeg.ipynb``` in the ```MoNuSeg- Exp2``` folder.
-The model was trained from scratch on MoNuSeg dataset and the following results were obtained:-
+The model was trained from scratch on MoNuSeg dataset and tremendous results were obtained.
+Some of the result are shown below:-

 The second image is the Ground truth masks and the third image is the predicted masks.